ludvigak/FINUFFT.jl/README.md

 # FINUFFT.jl

-This is a Julia interface to [FINUFFT](https://github.com/flatironinstitute/finufft), a lightweight nonuniform FFT (nufft) library released by the Flatiron Institute.
+This is a Julia interface to [FINUFFT](https://github.com/flatironinstitute/finufft), a lightweight and fast nonuniform FFT (nufft) library released by the Flatiron Institute.

 ## Installation

 Install through your Julia package manager.
 This should download and build FINUFFT v1.0, as long as you satisfy the dependencies listed in <https://finufft.readthedocs.io/en/latest/install.html#dependencies>

+Currently only tested on Linux, but should work on Mac OS X.

 ## Usage

 This module provides functions `nufft1d1!`, `nufft1d2!`, ..., `nufft3d3!` and `finufft_default_opts` that call the interface defined in <https://finufft.readthedocs.io/en/latest/usage.html>

-* Function calls mimic the C/C++ interface, with the exception that you don't need to pass any array sizes.
+* Function calls mimic the C/C++ interface, with the exception that you don't need to pass any array sizes (they are inferred from the sizes of the arguments).
 * Output arrays need to be preallocated and passed as arguments.
+* The last argument of the nufft routines is the options struct, which is optional.
+Default values are used if it is omitted.
+* `finufft_default_opts()` returns an options struct with default values.

+Example:
 ```julia
 using FINUFFT